Irish Economy and Public Finances

 • In response to the distortions, the CSO have worked to provide indicators and detailed datasets that give a better understanding of Ireland’s highly globalised economy.
 New supplementary indicators include one closely related to Gross National Income (known as GNI*) and another is a modified version of domestic demand (MDD).

-• Of note, GNI* rose by an incredible 15.3% in nominal terms in 2021.
-This growth was much larger than expected, even growing faster than GDP.
-Adjusting for prices, GNI* grew by 15.4%.
-The GNI* figure for 2021 likely overstates the growth of the Irish economy.
-The unexpected jump highlights how volatile the Irish National Accounts can be and how there is a need for a suite of indicators to best capture trends.
+• Of note, GNI* rose by a significant 9.0% in nominal terms from 2022 to 2023.
+Adjusting for prices, GNI* grew by 5.0% in 2023 and is forecast to grow by a similar 4.9% in 2024.
+This highlights how volatile the Irish National Accounts can be and how there is a need for a suite of indicators to best capture trends.

 • National Accounts Distortions - Data Table